TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-architecture.rst

 Tenant Workers
 ^^^^^^^^^^^^^^

-Worker processes execute jobs and manage job lifecycles.
+*Tenant worker* processes execute and manage the lifecycles of jobs on a per tenant basis.
 Every job starts out as a REST request to the Aloe web application, which then creates a submission message and places that message on a tenant-specific *submission queue*.
 Here are the basic facts about how workers and their queues are configured:

 #.
 Each tenant as a default submission queue.
 #.
 A tenant can have zero or more other submission queues.